Starting with Flutter (from React Native)

 Conclusion

-My conclusion from just a few days of Flutter is actually that native app development is probably moribund for most purposes: now that you can do straightforward cross platform highly custom animations that addresses (let's make up numbers) 10% or whatever of use cases that React Native struggles with.
-Perhaps there is still a small percentage of use cases left (making something up, let's say: 5%) that need individual native implementations.
-Flutter and React Native are both at the point that they are often better choices for a single platform (due to reactive UI, fast iteration with hot/live reload), never mind that they can do both major mobile platforms.
+My conclusion from just a few days of Flutter is actually that native app development is probably moribund for most purposes: now that you can do straightforward cross-platform, highly custom animations, that addresses (let's make up numbers) 10% or whatever of use cases that React Native struggles with.
+Perhaps there is still a small percentage of use cases left (making something up, let's say, 5%) that need individual native implementations.
+Flutter and React Native are both at the point that they are often better choices for a single platform (due to reactive UI and fast iteration with hot/live reload), never mind that they can serve both major mobile platforms.

-SwiftUI and Jetpack Compose might change this picture, but both are extremely early at time of writing (and SwiftUI only supports iOS 13+ etc so isn't going to be viable for many use cases for over two years).
+SwiftUI and Jetpack Compose might change this picture, but both were extremely early at the time of writing (and SwiftUI only supports iOS 13+, etc., so it wasn't going to be viable for many use cases for over two years).

 Resources

-I watched a few talks on Youtube, this Udemy Course is pretty good (I picked out 10% or so of it to watch), but mostly I just looked stuff up as needed from the official website; it is great.
+I watched a few talks on YouTube; this Udemy Course is pretty good (I picked out 10% or so of it to watch), but mostly I just looked things up as needed from the official website, which is great.

 Modern Colour Picker Screenshot